singh-man/books/crackingTheCoding/14_databases.md

 If we wanted to join Beverage with Calorie-Free Beverages, we would have many options.
 These are discussed below.

-- INNER JOIN:The result set would contain only the data where the criteria match.
+- INNER JOIN: The result set would contain only the data where the criteria match.
 In our example, we would get three records: one with a COCACOLA code and two with PEPSI codes.
 - OUTER JOIN: An OUTER  JOIN will always contain the results of INNER JOIN, but it may also contain some records that have no matching record in the other table.
 OUTER     JOINs are divided into the following subtypes:
 	- LEFT OUTER   JOIN, or simply LEFT JOIN:The result will contain all records from the left table.
 	If no matching records were found in the right table, then its fields will contain theNULL values.
 In our example, we would get four records.
 In addition to INNER JOIN results, BUDWEISER would be listed, because it was in the left table.